-&lt;sup>2 See relevant/appropriate performance standards adopted by the Organization.
+See relevant/appropriate performance standards adopted by the Organization.

-- .4 the selection of convenient configuration; - .5 the selection, as appropriate, of required speed input to ECDIS; - .6 the selection of the timescale of vectors; and - .7 performance checks of position, radar/ARPA, compass, speed input sensors and ECDIS.
+- .3 the correct adjustment of all variable radar/ARPA display controls for optimum display of data; - .4 the selection of convenient configuration; - .5 the selection, as appropriate, of required speed input to ECDIS; - .6 the selection of the timescale of vectors; and - .7 performance checks of position, radar/ARPA, compass, speed input sensors and ECDIS.